 Executive Coaching in London

-For over 5 years I have been supporting people to grow through life and executive coaching in London.
+For over 6 years I have been supporting people to grow through life and executive coaching in London.
 I know what it’s like to navigate stressful and intense business environments because I have first-hand experience being in them.
-I seek to dig deep to use all my knowledge and experience to support you navigate your challenges.
+I seek to dig deep to use all my knowledge and experience to support you navigate your challenges in the workplace.

 What is executive coaching anyway?